A new Gaia census of OB associations within 1 kpc: Identification of OB associations within 1 kpc

 \subsection{Visualization and nomenclature}

-Wa have plotted the 57 OB associations in Galactic Cartesian coordinates (X-Y plane) in Fig. \ref{Map_OBAssociations}, and have adopted the following naming with these conventions:
+Wa have plotted the 56 OB associations in Galactic Cartesian coordinates (X-Y plane) in Fig. \ref{Map_OBAssociations}, with their name indicated.
+The following conventions were used:

-\begin{enumerate} \item First, we compared the location of our new OB associations with historical census from \citet{HipparcosOBAssociations}, \citet{MelnikDambis2020} and \citet{Wright2020}, and checked whether there was a significant overlap.
+\begin{enumerate} \item We have followed the IAU convention for the nomenclature \citep{Ruprecht1966}, such that every OB association is named according to the constellation they belong to, followed by "OB", itself followed by a number. \footnote{The exceptions are Sco-Cen, Trumpler 10 and Collinder 121, because while the former's official name is Sco OB2, these OB associations have been constantly referred with these names over the past decades and still nowadays (e.g. \citealt{Wright2020}), therefore we prefer not to attribute them a new name to avoid confusion.} \item We compared the location of our new OB associations with historical censuses from \citet{HipparcosOBAssociations}, \citet{MelnikDambis2020} (who exploited the catalogue from \citealt{BlahaHumphreys1989} for their analysis) and \citet{Wright2020} (a review compiling the lists of OB associations from \citealt{Ruprecht1966}, \citealt{HipparcosOBAssociations} and \citealt{Brown1999}), and checked whether there was a significant overlap.
 This was notably the case for the most studied and well-known OB associations such as Sco-Cen, Ori OB1, Vela OB2 and Trumpler 10.
-If this was the case we adopted the classical name for these associations. \item Secondly, we compared our groups with the young stellar groups from SPYGLASS IV \citep{Kerr2023} and followed their naming convention whenever our crossmatch with their clustered population resulted in a significant overlap, such as for Cep-Her and Alessi 20. \item Thirdly, when no counterpart with existing OB associations could be identified, we followed the historical convention of naming OB associations by their constellation (e.g. Aql OB2, Sct OB4, Sge OB1 and Sge OB2)\footnote{The exception to this was Gem OB3. \citet{Khachikian2005} identified several OB associations in the direction of the Gemini constellation, but the nomenclature was never used again, and only Gem OB2 was more recently confirmed as an actual OB association \citep{Khalatyan2024}.}. \item Finally, we consider our denomination to supersede the old ones: for instance, Ori OB1 has been historically divided in four subgroups (from a to d), and have been replaced here by the two associations Ori OB1a and Ori OB1b (ordered by increasing median distance) that do not correspond to the previous divisions. \end{enumerate}
+If this was the case we adopted the classical name for these associations. \item When no counterpart with existing OB associations could be identified, we followed the historical convention of naming OB associations by their constellation (e.g. Aql OB2, Sct OB4, Sge OB1 and Sge OB2)\footnote{The exception to this was Gem OB3. \citet{Khachikian2005} identified several OB associations in the direction of the Gemini constellation, but the nomenclature was never used again, and only Gem OB2 was more recently confirmed as an actual OB association \citep{Khalatyan2024}.}. \item Finally, we consider our denomination to supersede the old ones: for instance, Ori OB1 has been historically divided in four subgroups (from a to d), which have been replaced here by the two associations Ori OB1a and Ori OB1b (ordered by increasing median distance) that do not correspond to the previous divisions. \end{enumerate}